-- Then add hot sugar syrup into adadiya pak mixture and mix well.
+- Then add hot sugar syrup into the adadiya pak mixture and mix well.

-- When the mixture is slightly hot, then shape it into an authentic adadiya shape.
+- When the mixture is slightly hot, shape it into an original adadiya shape.

-- Serve or store adadiya into an air-tight container for 15-20 days at room temperature.
+- Serve or store adadiya in an air-tight container for 15-20 days at room temperature.

 - Grinded flour texture should be slightly coarse.